Mzwa1080/roster-management-system/README.md

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.

+## Project Overview
+This Angular web app displays a daily team roster using Google Charts to visualize task distribution among developers.
+It uses a JSON-based data structure, loads dynamically, and presents key management insights.

 ## How to Run
 ```bash
 1. Clone the repository ( git clone https://github.com/Mzwa1080/roster-management-system.git )